olehcambel/telegram-bot-tours/readme.md

 ```
 start - Start
 settings - Update an own account info
+contact - Ask question to support
+about - Info about author of the project
+menu - Menu with available command to related role
 create_tour - Fill the form for tour
 update_user - Update user info
 update_currency - Update currency